 Is the decision a Key Decision?
-(A Key Decision is an executive decision which results in income or expenditure to the Council of £50,000 or more or which has a significant impact on two or more District wards) N/A Is the decision subject to Call-In?
-(Only Key Decisions are subject to Call-In) N/A District Wards Affected All Links to Corporate Plan priorities or Policy Framework All
+N/A

+A Key Decision is an executive decision

+which has a significant impact on two or

+more District wards or which results in

+income or expenditure to the Council above

+the following thresholds:

+BDC: Revenue - £75,000 □

+Capital - £150,000 □

+NEDDC: Revenue - £100,000 □

+Capital - £250,000 □

+☑ Please indicate which threshold applies

+Is the decision subject to Call-In?
+N/A

+(Only Key Decisions are subject to Call-In)

+District Wards Affected All

+Links to Corporate Plan priorities or All

+Policy Framework